5.4 Final Review & Exam-Day Strategy

 Key Takeaways

-• High-yield recap: hand hygiene is the #1 infection measure, Standard Precautions apply to everyone, residents' rights and safety beat efficiency every time
+• High-yield recap: hand hygiene is the #1 infection measure, Standard Precautions apply to everyone, and residents' rights and safety outrank efficiency every time

 High-Yield Recap